Boca Grande, Florida: Phosphate and tarpon industries

+Early development; status as vacation destination

 The railroad station in what would become downtown was built; roads, sidewalks, streetlights, shops, a post office, and water and telephone service were not far behind.
 The town was landscaped, including the now famous section of Second Street called Banyan Street.
 The railroad company built several cottages downtown, and a few wealthy families from "up north" purchased land and built winter residences.
 The train stopped at Gasparilla, the fishing village at the north end of the island, at the railroad depot in downtown Boca Grande, and at the south end phosphate terminal.

 In 1911, the first hotel, the Gasparilla Inn, opened, and the island became a major vacation destination for the elite from Tampa, Fort Myers, and New England.
 Though shipping has declined substantially since the last quarter of the 20th century, tourism remains important to the island's economy.

 In 1925, the Seaboard Air Line Railroad bought the assets and property of the Charlotte Harbor and Northern Railway, but it took the Interstate Commerce Commission three years to approve it, and the SAL finally merged with the CH&N in 1928.
 The Tampa to Boca Grande passenger train was still operated every day, along with a fast freight between Boca Grande and Plant City, until the SCL era slowly killed the port, forcing all phosphate traffic to Tampa Bay.

 In 1929 the Boca Grande Hotel was built just south of the Boca Grande city center.
 It was a three-story, brick resort hotel where most of the island weathered the hurricane of 1944.
 The Boca Grande Hotel changed hands and was demolished in 1975.
 When attempt was made to demolish the hotel with explosives, it was unsuccessful.
 In total, explosive demolition was attempted three times.
 Finally, it took six months to raze the building by means of fire and the wrecking ball, as it had been built to withstand fire and great storms.

 The railroad continued to bring winter visitors from all along the eastern seaboard and upper Midwest until the Boca Grande Causeway opened in 1958.
 The swing bridge spans two 80 ft channels on the Gulf Intracoastal Waterway at Placida Harbor.
 It was built from 1952 to 1958 to replace a ferry service.
 When the bridge became operational, it was faster to fly to Tampa and drive to Boca Grande than it was to take the train directly from the Northeast and Midwest.
 Rail passenger service to Boca Grande ended on April 12, 1959.